-Dirty evaporator coil—Throughout the seasons, the evaporator coil attracts dirt and causes troubles similar to a clogged filter.
+Dirty evaporator coil—As time passes, the evaporator coil gets dirty and causes troubles similar to a clogged filter.
 You’ll slowly get lower airflow until your system freezes or quits cooling.
 You’ll need to get in touch with Bryant Heating & Cooling Service Experts to fix the issue.

 Defective blower motor or relay—A blower motor working at the wrong speed or not working at all can cause freezing.
 It may also be irregular, starting at top speed and decelerating after it gets too hot.
 Or a relay could force it to start one time and not the next.
 In either situation, you will need to call Bryant Heating & Cooling Service Experts to correct the problem.

 Scheduling annual AC maintenance or heat pump maintenance might help you bypass this issue.
 Our technicians will comprehensively examine and clean your system, which usually allows us to discover little issues before they cause large issues.